-- If you love snow, there’s also good news for the Lower Lakes, Upper Midwest, Heartland, High Plains, Intermountain, and Alaska: we expect the white stuff to blanket the ground for Christmas Day!
-Fresh flakes may fall in the days before Christmas, or even on the holiday itself.
-Look for the Almanac’s predicted “parade of snowstorms” to march across the northern tier of the country, from central Washington into the Upper Midwest.
+- If you love snow and more typical winter temperatures and live in the Upper Midwest, High Plains, or Alaska, we have good news for you: we expect the white stuff to blanket the ground for Christmas Day!
+Fresh flakes may fall in the days before Christmas, or even on the holiday itself, accompanied by cold temps.

-- In the Atlantic Corridor, Appalachians, and Ohio Valley, snow is likely to mix with rain, making for a holiday that’s more wet than white.
-A dusting of snow is also predicted for the northern half of the Deep South, with rain showers appearing in the southern half of that region.
+- In the Appalachians, Heartland, and Ohio Valley, snow is likely to mix with rain, making for a holiday that’s more wet than white.

 Christmas Weather in Canada

-- In Canada, snow is likely to be on the ground for Christmas Day in the Prairies, Southern Ontario, Southern Quebec and most of Atlantic Canada.
+- In Canada, snow is likely to be on the ground for Christmas Day in the Prairies, Southern Ontario, and Southern Quebec.

 Into the New Year and Beyond

 Or, pick up a copy of our famous little yellow book, The Old Farmer’s Almanac, published since 1792!
 While you’ll find 12 months of long-range forecasts, weather is only a very small part of what the Almanac is all about!
-Plus, The 2020 Old Farmer’s Almanac is the perfect stocking stuffer!
+Plus, The 2021 Old Farmer’s Almanac is the perfect stocking stuffer.
 Start the new year right!